What is a Keto Diet

 Use healthy fats and oils in your diet and you can lay this fear to rest.

-During the no-carb phase of the diet carbohydrates are very restricted which may lead some people to believe that you won’t your daily recommended amount of certain vitamins and minerals.
+During the no-carb phase of the diet, carbohydrates are very restricted which may lead some people to believe that you want your daily recommended amount of certain vitamins and minerals.
 However, this can be remedied by taking a multivitamin and mineral supplement each day.
-In addition, during the high-carb phase of the diet, you will want to eat plenty of healthy carbs such as brown rice, sweet potatoes, squash and whole-wheat pasta.
+In addition, during the high-carb phase of the diet, you will want to eat plenty of healthy carbs such as brown rice, sweet potatoes, squash, and whole-wheat pasta.

 Your gut health will suffer